A woman hugging her child

 Be supportive, but don’t over-praise your child.
 When they’re away from you and praise is not so forthcoming, their self-esteem may suffer as well as their trust in your judgement.

-Too much reassurance can also be undermining, as children become less able to handle doubt, and ironically, more anxious in the process!
+Too much reassurance can also be undermining, as children become less able to handle doubt, and ironically, become more anxious in the process.

 Never be sarcastic or critical to your child.
 Let them know we all make mistakes and ask them what they could do differently next time.